A Marine asked about running during the USMC three-mile run.

-"Every time I run hard to get a good score on the three 3 mile PFT, or when I'm training for the test, I get a stomach cramp or side stitch about half way in the three mile timed run.
-My question is - what can I do to prevent it and what can I do to stop the pain or lessen it?"
+"Every time I run hard to get a good score on the three-mile PFT, or when I'm training for the test, I get a stomach cramp or side stitch about halfway in the three-mile timed run.
+My question is - what can I do to prevent it, and what can I do to stop the pain or lessen it?"

 Running with stomach cramps is never fun, but there are ways to lessen or work through the pain - or even prevent the cramps altogether.

-Decrease fast pace for a few minutes and continue deep breathing techniques during running.
-A common running sequence is a three step inhale and two step exhale pattern.
-Slowing down your pace will allow for you to keep up with that pattern.
+Decrease your fast pace for a few minutes and continue deep breathing techniques during running.
+A common running sequence is a three-step inhale and two-step exhale pattern.
+Slowing down your pace will allow you to keep up with that pattern.
 As you increase to near maximum speed, your breathing will become more labored.
 However, you can push through the pain and keep your pace if you concentrate on breathing deep by pushing your stomach out when you inhale and relaxing it as you exhale.

 Pre-stretch before running by doing side torso twists.
 One of the best ways to pre-stretch the area is to lift your arms over your head and lean to the left and right at the waist.

 Do more lower-back and abdominal exercises; see "Achieve Washboard Abs" for more ideas.
 Having a strong core will help you prevent the side stitch.